 In 1998, I began training in Process Work, an inter-disciplinary approach to personal and collective change that combines body awareness, psychology, social dynamics, spirituality and creative expression – bringing together the very elements I find essential to life.
 Through Process Work I have learned that our struggles and conflicts – both inside ourselves and with others – are doorways to the very stuff that makes us come alive, guiding us toward healing, learning and creative possibilities.

-I specialize in working with physical health issues from a holistic perspective and work extensively with women, women’s health issues, and the journey of living fulfilling lives.
+I specialize in working with physical health issues from a holistic perspective and work extensively with women, women’s health issues, creativity, and the journey of living fulfilling lives.
 I’m committed to my own ongoing learning around biases and privilege, and how to use power in ways that support others to live and thrive in their diverse experiences.
 As a licensed counselor and holistic psychotherapist, I am passionate about helping people connect more deeply with themselves and the healing, growth, and possibilities that inspires.